 6.3 Insofar as the contract relates to the one-time provision of digital content, the granting of rights only becomes effective when the customer has paid the owed remuneration in full.
 The seller can provisionally allow the use of the contractual content even before this point in time.
 A transfer of rights does not take place through such a provisional permission.

 7) Contract duration and contract termination for subscription contracts

 7.1 Subscription contracts are concluded for an indefinite period, but at least for the minimum term shown in the respective product description in the seller's online shop.
 The subscription contract can be terminated during the minimum term with a notice period of one month to the end of the minimum term and after the end of the minimum term at any time with a notice period of one month.

 7.2 The right to extraordinary termination for good cause remains unaffected.
-An important reason exists if the terminating party cannot be expected to continue the contractual relationship until the agreed termination or until a period of notice has expired, taking into account all the circumstances of the individual case and weighing the interests of both parties.
+An important reason exists if the terminating party, taking into account all the circumstances of the individual case and weighing the interests of both parties, cannot be expected to continue the contractual relationship until the agreed termination or until the expiry of a period of notice.